 Alejandro Alvarado Rojas

-Alejandro, also known as Alex, is a doctoral student at USC Annenberg School for Communication and Journalism.
+Alejandro Rojas, also known as Alex, is a doctoral student at USC Annenberg.
 He seeks to understand the organizational dynamics implicated in the datafication infrastructures.
 Anchored in a global perspective, his research interests take a comparative approach across and beyond the local-global dichotomy through the use of qualitative and quantitative methods.
 Furthermore, he is invested in unpacking the emerging tensions between normative and alternative data futures by focusing on moments of creative resistance on digital platforms.

 As a scholar by day and an artist by night, Rojas enjoys reading and writing just as much as he enjoys breakdancing during his free time as a way to unwind and live in the moment.